MyGamesCenter/Gogou-FrontEnd/README.md

 # Gogou-FrontEnd
 Gogou is a platform where Chinese in mainland could purchase and exchange  overseas goods.
-This repository is iOS front-end code for this project.
+This repository is for iOS front-end code of this project.